All Posts By

 Should I Take the Tests if I Haven’t Had that Much to Drink?

-You are an adult, so it is really up to you, but our advice (from over 10 years of handling DWI cases) is NO. You should not perform the standardized field sobriety tests.
+You are an adult, and only you know your own level of coordination, so it is really up to you.
+But our advice (from over 16 years of handling DWI cases) is NO. You should not perform the standardized field sobriety tests.
 Your DWI case becomes tougher to defend if you look intoxicated on the video.
-Even if you haven’t had that much to drink, there are many reasons why you might appear intoxicated on the video:
+Even if you haven’t had that much to drink, there are many reasons why you might appear intoxicated on the video.
+For instance, perhaps:

-• Your footwear (high heels, flip flops, etc)
+• Your footwear is not ideal for walking and turning (high heels, flip flops, etc);

-• You have an old injury that causes you to limp or not walk “normally”
+• You have an old injury that causes you to limp or not walk “normally”; or

 Lastly, these tests are extremely technical.
 The instructions are long and tedious and can be very confusing for someone who has never attempted these tests before.
 Officers also like to compound this issue by providing you the instructions very aggressively and rapidly.
+The officer often sounds like the disclaimer at the end of a pharmaceutical commercial when they are reading you the instructions for the tests.
 Your failure to comply perfectly with these instructions can be used against you in court.

 Next Time, Please Take an Uber